 Like Rockwood, schools in Illinois are evaluating the pros and cons of block, traditional, and hybrid scheduling.
 But just so administrators in Unit District 5 in Normal know they don’t have to go all in on a block schedule or a traditional schedule, Melissa Schill wrote an op-ed in The Inkspot, the student newspaper at Normal Community High School, to tell them about Rockwood’s flexible scheduling approach.

-With the permission of both Melissa and the paper’s faculty adviser, we are very pleased to present the results of The Inkspot’s informal poll and reprint her editorial here.
+With the permission of both Melissa and the paper’s faculty adviser, we are pleased to present the results of The Inkspot’s informal poll and reprint her editorial here.

 49 minutes to take attendance.
 Settle the class down.
 Collect homework.
 Pass out worksheets.
 Begin a group discussion.
 Separate the students into groups.
 Shuffle the desks around.
 Log in to the computers.
 Pack everything back up.
 All this in 49 minutes.